 Do you need a system that is mainly for background music?
-Strive for a balanced sound throughout the room, try to get even sound throughout the entire area.
+Strive for a balanced sound throughout the room, try to get an even sound throughout the entire area.
 In this case, the more speakers, the better.
-If the speakers are small and too far apart, they will play too loud in some parts of the room and too quiet in others.
+If the speakers are small and too far apart, they will play too loud in some parts of the room and too quietly in others.

 STEREO SPEAKER PLACEMENT

 Sometimes the ceiling area is limited to accommodate a pair of best ceiling speakers.
 Decision?
-The stereo in-line speaker that reproduces the left and right music channels.
+The stereo in-line speaker reproduces the left and right music channels.
 A stereo speaker is a great way to add background music to a small space.
-You can also install multiple stereo speakers in a hallway or room with an odd number of speakers, as stereo ceiling speakers sold per piece.
+You can also install multiple stereo speakers in a hallway or room with an odd number of speakers, as stereo ceiling speakers are sold per piece.